MahendraG7/Project-1/README/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_The main advantage of using Ansible to automate configuration files is that it deploys at higher speed because it performs without needing to install a software agent
+- What is the main advantage of automating configuration with Ansible?_The main advantage of using Ansible to automate configuration files is that it deploys at higher speed because it performs without needing to install a software agent

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+-  Use apt module to Install Docker.io
+-  Use apt module to Install pip3
+-  Use pip3 module to Install docker python module
+-  Use sysctl module to use more memory
+-  Use docker container module to download and launch a docker elk container
+-  Use systemd module to enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.